The World's Desire: Style

 The style can be wholly attributed to Lang's extensive experience with the language and composition of Homer's works through his own translations of them.
 This familiarity is what allows The World's Desire to be read as a thorough extension of The Odyssey in everything from diction and tone to the clear and direct language.
-Another influence on the style of the piece is the accuracy that is attributed through Haggard's time in South Africa.
+Another influence on the style of the piece is the accuracy that is attributable to Haggard's time in South Africa.

 Adventure romance

 This novel is of the "romance" genre often associated with authors such as Haggard, Lang, and Stevenson.
 The term "pure romance" offered male writers of the time a refuge from women's fiction, but also from an England that they imagined Queen Victoria had feminised.
-In The World's Desire, Haggard and Lang envision Odysseus (Ulysses) dying for love of Helen of Troy, a death that culminates a lifelong search for "Beauty's self".
-Odysseus illustrates an unending pursuit of adventure as a mark of his devotion to imagination, spirit, and the wilderness and also key attributes to adventure romance- stormy, savage, bestial, passionate, uncontrolled, unknown, magical, and deadly.
-Wendy Katz says that the most significant conclusion to be drawn from the examination of romance at the time this novel was published, is that romance as a genre is immune to the ties of actuality.
+In The World's Desire, Haggard and Lang envision Odysseus (Ulysses) dying for love of Helen of Troy, a death that is the culmination of a lifelong search for "Beauty's self".
+Odysseus illustrates an unending pursuit of adventure as a mark of his devotion to imagination, spirit, and the wilderness and also key attributes of adventure romance - stormy, savage, bestial, passionate, uncontrolled, unknown, magical, and deadly.
+Wendy Katz writes that the most significant conclusion to be drawn from examination of romance at the time this novel was published is that romance as a genre is immune to the ties of actuality.
 This means that it is a literary form characterised by freedom and expansiveness.
 These two attributes of romance mean that romance characters can be set free from time, place and history.
 Especially in Haggard's writings, the restraints of time are subverted by any number of rebirths, doubles, reincarnations, or returns to former lives.
-While Odysseus is not fortunate enough to experience this type of freedom from time and place, in The World's Desire the ability to surpass such restrictions is illustrated in the end when Helen and Meriamun both vow that Odysseus will see each of them again.
+While Odysseus is not fortunate enough to experience this type of freedom from time and place, in The World's Desire the ability to surpass such restrictions is illustrated at the end, when Helen and Meriamun both vow that Odysseus will see each of them again.